assetgrid/website/src/pages/reference/import/csv.md

 If you use the exported account column, you cannot also add the source or destination as it will lead to transactions with the same source and destination, which cannot be imported.

-The solution is to use the "[\\d,.]+" regex on the amount column, which will make it positive and thus the transactions will be correctly imported.
+The solution is to use the "[\\d,.]+" regex on the amount column, which will make all transactions positive and the transactions will be correctly imported.